Ncanale/JEPO-1.1/README.md

 1. create folder "build" inside the source root folder
 2. run `cmake ..` from build

+(or)

+1. run build.sh or build_mac.sh

+custom experiments can be run by using/modifying run.sh

 ##################################################
 #   History                                      #
 ##################################################